mighty-online/game-logic/README.md

     Example: `[state, list_of_tricks, setup]`

- - **Perspective**: A list of the player's number, player's hand, previous and current tricks, the suit led of the current trick, plus setup.
+ - **Perspective**: A list of the player's number, player's hand, previous and current tricks, previous leading suits, the suit led of the current trick, plus setup.

-    Example: `[3, player0_hand, list_of_tricks, 'D', setup]`
+    Example: `[3, player0_hand, list_of_tricks, ['S', 'H'], 'D', setup]`

  - **GameEngine**: A class to deal with the dealing and bidding process, as well as the gameplay.